drvinceknight/pfm/book/tools-for-mathematics/04-matrices/why/main.md

 ## I have read that `numpy` is a library for linear algebra?

 `numpy` is one of the most popular and important libraries in the Python ecosystem.
-It is in fact the best library to use when doing linear algebra as it is computationally efficient, **however** it cannot handle symbolic variables which is why you are seeing how to use `Sympy` here. {ref}`numpy` gives an introduction to `numpy`.
+It is in fact the best library to use when doing linear algebra as it is computationally efficient, **however** it cannot handle symbolic variables which is why you are seeing how to use `Sympy` here.
+An introduction to `numpy` is covered in {ref}`numpy`.